Wicked Movie Review: Defying Expectations

 Suddenly, a joyus light appears and down in a pink bubble floats the effervescent Glinda the Good (Ariana Grande, of Don’t Look Up), gracing her loyal admirers to confirm the news of the evil witch’s death.
 However, as the townspeople cheer and celebrations commence, there is a far-off look in her sparkling eyes.

-Wicked uncovers the untold story of the Wicked Witch of the West, or, as we come to know her, Elphaba (Cynthia Erivo, of Bad Times at the El Royale).
+Wicked reveals the untold story of the Wicked Witch of the West, or, as we come to know her, Elphaba (Cynthia Erivo, of Bad Times at the El Royale).
 Elphaba has gone through life reviled for her green skin, most adamantly by her own father Frexspar Thropp (Andy Nyman), the Governor of Munchkinville.
 While accompanying her younger sister, Nessarose (Marissa Bode), to Shiz University, Elphaba gets caught in a fit of rage exposing her magical powers in front of the entire incoming class.

 However, Elphaba is not the only standout new student at Shiz.
 On the same day arrives the effortlessly charming Glinda, a young woman whose beauty and charisma help her make the entire school fall under her spell.
 All but Elphaba and Madame Morrible who see her as nothing more than a self-absorbed pretty face that always gets her way.